SanyamPunia/tona/README.md

 ### tona → tone + a

-a minimal prototype of figma slides' tone adjuster
+a minimal prototype of figma slides' tone adjuster, with local-storage persistence.

 📚 stack